techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 scripts\install_choco.ps1
 scripts\install.bat

 # For local laptop setup ensure that Java 11 with Spark 3.5.1 is available.
-More details in README-LOCAL.md
 ```
 More: https://python-poetry.org/docs/cli/#build